- Download our Moving to Norway Guide (PDF)

 Many companies have a policy restricting their employees from receiving gifts.
 If an expat wants to give a business connection a gift, it is better to invite them out for lunch or dinner instead.

 Norway is a fully equal society; women doing business in Norway will receive the same treatment as men.

 Most Norwegians use first names in a business setting after the first introduction.
-Males and females shake hands as equals and in no particular order but, on a daily basis, tend to greet without shaking hands.
+Males and females shake hands as equals, but can also greet without shaking hands daily.

 Business culture in Norway

-Business culture in Norway tends to be relaxed and informal, and sometimes a bit unstructured.
+Business culture in Norway tends to be relaxed and informal, and quite unstructured.
 Coffee breaks are regular and socialising and having fun at work are encouraged, as it is believed that cheerful employees will be more productive.
 Norwegians have a strong balance between work and leisure, and most people leave the office at 4pm.

 The key to successfully doing business in Norway is understanding the concept of egalitarianism, a belief in the inherent equality of people.
-Everybody feels like they can interact directly with everybody else in this Scandinavian country, and in line with this principle, Norwegians tend to establish direct contact with the person who can get things moving, rather than doing everything through the line.
+Everybody feels like they can interact directly with everybody else in this Scandinavian country.
+In line with this principle, Norwegians tend to establish direct contact with the person who can get things moving, rather than doing everything through the line.
 Egalitarianism also means that excessive displays of wealth are likely to be considered inappropriate and in bad taste.